agentm/project-m36/docs/isomorphic_schemas.markdown

 Furthermore, SQL views violate the "Principle of Interchangeability" because of the special nature of views.
 Whether views are updateable or not is at the discretion of the database user.
 Some SQL views are proveably not updateable such as with summary or report views which intentionally collate data.
 Therefore, views do not behave identically to tables/relation variables.

 SQL views violate "The Information Principle" because they represent variable storage which may behave outside the realm of what a table/relation variable could accomplish.
 A simple example is an SQL view which does *not* change the database state on an UPDATE (ON UPDATE DO NOTHING).
+A more complex example could involve a one-way hash function against database values which would be impossible to invert and thus prevent a logical update.

 Updateable SQL views necessarily allow for "action at-a-distance", i.e. when a view is updated, an unknown number of actual tables may be altered in unanticipatable ways.